mechmotum/cyipopt/README.rst

 best to install into your user space, i.e. what ``pip install --user`` does, or setup a virtual environment with tools like venv or conda.
-If you use virtual environments you will need to be careful about selecting headers and libraries for packages in or out of the virtual environments.
+If you use virtual environments you will need to be careful about selecting headers and libraries for packages in or out of the virtual environments in the build step.

 Docker container
 ================